 Note: The bleed may make the printed image look fuzzy or distorted, but this border will be trimmed off in the cutting process, yielding a precisely cut image.

-Important: Print Then Cut is not yet available for Android.
+Important: Print Then Cut is not available for Android or for Cricut Joy.